sqlitecloud/docs/src/pages/docs/commands/list-database-connections.md

 ---
 title: LIST DATABASE CONNECTIONS
-description: The LIST DATABASE CONNECTION command is used to retrieve a list of all clients connected to that specific database (connected means a connection who sent a USE DATABASE command).
-The database_name parameter can also be a database_id if the ID flag is specified.
+description: The LIST DATABASE CONNECTION command retrieves a list of all clients connected to that specific database (connected means a connection who sent a USE DATABASE command)
 ---

 ## Syntax